foxfriends/paper-terminal/README.md

 FLAGS:
         --dev        Print in debug mode
         --help       Prints help information
-    -s, --syncat     Use syncat to highlight code blocks.
+    -p, --plain      Don't parse as Markdown, just render the plain text on a paper -s, --syncat     Use syncat to highlight code blocks.
 Requires you have syncat installed.
     -V, --version    Prints version information